Planar 2-homogeneous commutative rational vector fields: Examples

 Again we double-check that initial conditions (\ref{init}) and PDEs (\ref{pde}) are satisfied.
 To find $u,v$ we use algebraic identities of Theorem in \cite{alkauskas-2}.
 This gives

 Some handwork gives the solution

 Once again, we double check that the PDEs (\ref{pde}) and initial conditions (\ref{init}) are satisfied.
 It is not that straightforward to check that indeed, these two flows do commute!
 As mentioned in the introduction, MAPLE confirms this.
-For the convenience of the reviewer and the reader, MAPLE code to check these facts is contained in \cite{prop1}.
-This gives Proposition \ref{prop-ex1}.
-As a particular example, we prove the following \begin{prop}The flow
+For the convenience of the reader, MAPLE code to verify these claims are contained in \cite{prop-symb}.
+Thus, as a particular example, we prove the following. \begin{prop}The flow

-with the vector field $(2x^2-3xy)\bl(xy-2y^{2})$ and orbits $u^{-2}(u-v)v^2=\mathrm{const.}$, and the flow
+with the vector field $(2x^2-3xy,xy-2y^{2})$ and orbits $u^{-2}(u-v)v^2=\mathrm{const.}$, and the flow

-with the vector field $\frac{y^3}{x}\bl\frac{y^3}{x}$ and orbits $u-v=\mathrm{const.}$, commute.
-All projective flows which commute with $\phi$ are given by $\phi^{z}\circ\psi^{w}$, $z,w\in\mathbb{C}$.
-The orbits of the flow $U\bl V=\phi^{z}\circ\psi^{w}$ are given by
+with the vector field $(\frac{y^3}{x},\frac{y^3}{x})$ and orbits $u-v=\mathrm{const.}$, commute.
+All projective flows which commute with $\phi$ are given by $\phi^{z}\circ\psi^{w}$, $z,w\in\mathbb{R}$.
+The orbits of the flow $(U,V)=\phi^{z}\circ\psi^{w}$ are given by

 \end{prop} The statement that the orbits are, for example, $u^{-2}(u-v)v^2=\mathrm{const.}$, is a slight abuse of notation which means the following.
 Let $u(xz,yz)z^{-1}=u^{z}$, $v(xz,yz)z^{-1}=v^{z}$.
 What we mean is that